jidongbsu/cs452-web-server/README.md

 libmylib.a  libmylib.so
 ```

-You will be modifying *concurrent_server.c*.
+As of now, *concurrent_server.c* and *server.c* are completely the same.
+You will be modifying *concurrent_server.c*, so as to convert it from a single threaded web server into a multi-threaded web server.
 You should not modify other files in the same folder.

 ## Specification